Updated June 18, 2026

 Viewers often scroll away the moment short-form video content feels manufactured.
-This article shows how to create ad content that keeps people from skipping.
+But getting skipped isn't only about feeling fake — it's also about running long.
+This article shows how to create ad content that earns the watch and fits it.

-Recently, Clutch surveyed 483 consumers to understand their responses to short-form video content.
+In 2025, Clutch surveyed 483 consumers to understand their responses to short-form video content.
 A staggering 36% of viewers said they will scroll away the moment they sense a video is “really an ad” disguised as content.
-This means brands can’t afford to make ads that feel salesy, scripted, or inauthentic.
+That's the hook problem.
+There's also a duration problem: in Clutch and Compose.ly's May 2026 survey of 444 consumers, the largest share of viewers — 37% — will watch an informational video for only 3–7 minutes before tuning out.
+In other words, brands can't afford ads that feel salesy, scripted, or inauthentic — and they can't afford to overstay their welcome, either.

-So how do you make natural ad content appealing without losing your audience in the first three seconds?
+So how do you make natural ad content that holds attention without losing your audience in the first three seconds — or the eighth minute?
 This article breaks down the strategies, formats, and production approaches that help brands balance authentic storytelling with promotion, keeping viewers engaged from the hook to the call to action (CTA).

 Looking for a Video Production agency?